thinktomorrow/package-docs/src/chief/upgrading.md

 ### Removals

+## Routes
+The chief routes or now autoloaded so you can safely remove the chief routes in your project and the controller linked to these.
+If you need to keep your own routing in place, make sure to set the chief setting `thinktomorrow.chief.route.autoload` to `false` so it will no longer autoload this route.

+## Classes
 The following classes are removed or haved changed location:
 - Interface `Thinktomorrow\Chief\Relations\PresentForParent` can be replaced with `Thinktomorrow\Chief\Concerns\Viewable\ViewableContract`.
 - Trait `Thinktomorrow\Chief\Relations\PresentingForParent` can be replaced with `Thinktomorrow\Chief\Concerns\Viewable\Viewable`.